 Length of Stay

-This fall semester program runs from late May to early November.
+This fall semester program runs from mid-July to late December.

 Campuses: Hua Mak and Suvarnabhumi

 Loyola University Maryland student applicants to the Bangkok Program at Assumption University are eligible for consideration of all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.

 Loyola University Maryland financial aid will be carried over and applied for all eligible students who study in Bangkok.

 Loyola University Maryland will charge each student participant tuition fees, room fees (Ahern), a program fee and a reduced comprehensive fee.

 The Loyola-Bangkok Program at Assumption University in Bangkok, Thailand is a fully packaged, comprehensive study-abroad option.
 It is directed by Fr.
 James Kelly, S.J., a faculty member of the Sellinger School of Business and the Department of Economics.